 There are many reasons why people seek the support of a therapist.
-Maybe you are experiencing problems at work, home or in relationships, and you do not fully understand why.
-Perhaps you have been through early trauma or traumatic experiences that are having difficulty coming to terms with.
-You may have been abused, bereaved, separated, divorced or are struggling to find fulfilling relationships in your life.You may also be experiencing anxiety, stress and depression which is adversley affecting your daily life.
+Maybe you are experiencing problems at work, family or with your partner, and you do not fully understand why.
+Perhaps you have been through early trauma or traumatic experiences that you are having difficulties coming to terms with.
+You may have been abused, bereaved, separated, divorced or are struggling to find fulfilling relationships in your life.You may be experiencing suicidal thoughts, anxiety, stress or depression, which is adversley affecting your daily life.

 The initial assessment attempts to understand your current difficulties and to identify the type of help you are looking for.
-After the assessment we discuss whether you are happy to continue and start therapy or whether you would like to find support elsewhere – it may be that we are not suitable to work together or that you require a different kind of support that I am unable to offer.
+After the assessment we discuss whether you are happy to continue or whether you would like to find support elsewhere. it may be that we are not suitable to work together or that you require a different kind of support that I am unable to offer.